Given that we’ve blognamed* our second child “Bee”, I thought I should make a little baby bumble bee outfit for her.

 Out of reach of little hands.
 Colourful enough to keep both the baby and the toddler amused during nappy changes.

 I started a series of posts entitled “Getting ready for the baby” in the last few weeks of my pregnancy.
 But Bee was born before I’d had a chance to post the last few… A month has past, and these drafts are still sitting there waiting to be posted.
 So bear with me whilst I meander back in time and share with you the last few posts in this series.
-(For new readers, here’s a recap of what was already posted in this series: sewing Fabric Liners for the chest of drawers, packing the Hospital Bag & what was actually used.)

 This was one of the gifts we gave to JJ at the hospital after Bee was born.